woodfairy/cantreachme/README.md

             <string>coversheet</string>
 	    </array>
     </dict>
-It is very important that the *value* entry matches the newly created method name of the *WDFReachabilityController*<br>
+It is very important that the *value* entry matches the key of the NSDictionary in the *WDFReachabilityController*<br>
 In our case:<br>
 **coversheet**Action<br>
 gets the value <br>